Externship Overview - Loyola Externship Program: Intensive Field Placements

 The Loyola Externship Program is designed to provide students with practical experience under the supervision of a judge or attorney and a supervising attorney from the School of Law.
 This program provides students with the opportunity to develop practice ready and problem solving skills while working at an approved field placement outside of the classroom.

-Students choosing an externship field placement are required to enroll in an extern seminar course which has been designed to complement the field work performed by the student.
+Students may select from a variety of externship opportunities.
+Students may earn 2 or 3 hours of academic credit per semester.
+A student may earn up to 8 hours of academic credit after completion of all required course work in their first year of law school.
+Students who have secured an externship field placement are also required to enroll in an extern seminar course which has been designed to complement the field work performed by the student.
 This course incorporates and emphasizes professional responsibility and ethics in all classroom assignments and activities.

 Extern opportunities for academic credit are available to full-time and part-time law students.
 Full-time students are required to have completed all required first year courses, including Civil Procedure, Contracts, Constitutional Law, Criminal Law, Property, Torts and Legal Writing.
 Part-time students are required to have completed Civil Procedure, Contracts, Criminal Law, Torts and Legal Writing.
 Certain field placements may also have additional requirements which must be adhered to in order to qualify for the externship.

-FALL 2013 DOCUMENTS
+SUMMER AND FALL 2014 DOCUMENTS